Franxx417/SYSTEM/README.md

 ## Procurement System (Laravel 12 + SQL Server)

 This is a role‑based procurement workflow with online approvals built on Laravel 12 and SQL Server.
-It includes login, role‑specific dashboards (requestor, finance controller, department head, authorized personnel), purchase order creation with items, supplier management, and approval actions.
+It includes login, role‑specific dashboards, purchase order creation with items, supplier management, and approval actions.
+The system supports two role types: **requestor** (for creating and managing purchase orders) and **superadmin** (for system administration and approvals).

 ### Prerequisites
 - PHP 8.2+ (with `ext-fileinfo`, `ext-mbstring`)